 COVID-19: Information for screening providers

-The information below under individual programmes is in the process of being updated.
+The information below under individual programmes is reviewed and updated for the public as the situation develops.

 Antenatal and newborn screening programmes are considered high priority and will continue to operate across all COVID-19 alert levels.
 However, there may be important changes in how the services are delivered at each alert level to minimise risks to staff and the public.